vnklaimis/FantasyNight-docs/rules/criminal.rst

 Vehicle Theft
 -------------
 Vehicle theft refers to actually taking and moving the vehicle in question.
 This may only be done or attempted once every 24 hours.
 Just like robbery, government vehicles require permission from an upper administrator.
 An exception to this is a spontaneous vehicle pursuit and the government vehicle in question is co-opted.

+When stealing a vehicle left running on the streets, the owner must be online.
+If he is not online, it is most likely due to a bug.
+If the key is in the inventory of a vehicle, you may steal the car without admin permission.